-Once a general rigidity of best resolution has been identified and it has been confirmed that the imaging reflects what is being measured, the range will be narrowed to hone more specifically in on how small of a contrast can be measured between the brain base gel and a clot gel.
+Once a general rigidity of best resolution has been identified and it has been confirmed that the imaging reflects what is being measured, the range will be narrowed to hone in more specifically on how small of a contrast can be measured between the brain base gel and a clot gel.
 A similar process to the first stage will be used to image, and the rigidities used will be a smaller range that will be determined based on how the first round of imaging went.

 Figure 6.
 Stage II of project outline, consisting of a much narrower variance of "clot" gel rigidities of the same size.
+A potential percent alginate in each "clot" relative to the rigidity chosen from Stage I is indicated respectively.